FlowFuse/website/src/blog/2024/05/how-to-setup-node-red-on-raspberry-pi.md

 5. Search for `node-red-contrib-dht-sensor` in the search bar.
 6. Click on the "Install" button next to the "node-red-contrib-dht-sensor".

-#### Reading sensor data with DHT node
+#### Reading sensor data with rpi-dht-22 node

 1. Drag an inject node onto the canvas and set repeat to 5 seconds of interval.
-2. Drag a rpi-dht-22 sensor onto the canvas.
+2. Drag a **rpi-dht-22** node onto the canvas.
-3. Select the sensor model to DHT11.
+3. Select the sensor model to **DHT11**.
-4. Select pin numbering to BCM GPIO.
+4. Select pin numbering to **BCM GPIO**.
-5. Select pin number to 4 as our signal is connected to the GPIO 4 pin.
+5. Select pin number to **4** as our signal pin is connected to the GPIO 4 pin.
-6. Drag a Debug node onto the canvas and select output to complete the msg object.
+6. Drag the **Debug** node onto the canvas and select output to **complete the msg object**.
-7. Connect the inject node's output to the rpi-dht-22 sensor's input and the rpi-dht-22 sensor's output to the debug node's input.
+7. Connect the inject node's output to the **rpi-dht-22** node's input and the **rpi-dht-22** node's output to the **debug** node's input.
 8. Deploy the flow by clicking on the top-right red deploy button.

+## Why to use FlowFuse with Rapberry pi and Node-RED.

+Employing FlowFuse alongside Node-RED and Raspberry Pi offers a multitude of benefits, enhancing the development, management, and security of IoT projects.
+Let's explore the advantages:

+- Enhanced Security: FlowFuse provides robust security features, including TLS/SSL encryption and Single Sign-On (SSO) integration, ensuring secure access and authentication.
+Comprehensive audit logs track all changes made to Node-RED instances, enhancing accountability and facilitating security monitoring.

+- Remote Device Management at the Edge: FlowFuse offers seamless remote device management for Node-RED instances at the edge, enabling easy deployment, monitoring, and debugging across hundreds or thousands of devices.

+- Scalability: FlowFuse facilitates the scaling of infrastructure, making it easy to manage large-scale environments.
+With one-click deployment to thousands of devices, organizations can effortlessly scale their Node-RED projects to meet growing demands.

+- Collaboration: FlowFuse enables effortless collaboration for Node-RED team development, offering centralized administration of team membership and role-based access control for secure and efficient project management.

+- Cost Reduction: FlowFuse helps organizations reduce operational costs by streamlining development processes, improving efficiency, and enabling better resource utilization.
+This leads to cost savings across the organization's Node-RED projects.